weflex/product-development-guide/Readme.md

 `NextUp` list to wait for being assigned to a engineer and then it will move on to `InProgress`.

-mwith a Github PR link to mark it for further reviews.
+Once the assignee think the bug is fixed, he could move the item to `ReveiwList` with a Github commit and PR link to mark it for further reviews.

 Bugs will be verified and code-reviewed by another developers at Github PR page at first, if and only if this hotfix gets at least one `LGTM` or `SGTM` on Github,